LLNL/RAJA/docs/sphinx/user_guide/feature/policies.rst

 ==================

-This section describes various RAJA policies for loop kernel execution, scans, reductions, atomics, etc. Each policy is a type that is passed to a RAJA template method or class to specialize its behavior.
+This section describes various RAJA policies for loop kernel execution, scans, sorts, reductions, atomics, etc. Each policy is a type that is passed to a RAJA template method or class to specialize its behavior.
 Typically, the policy indicates which programming model back-end to use and sometimes provides additional information about the execution pattern, such as